mykolaharmash/hyntax/README.md

 * ```state<Object>```

   The current state of tokenizer.
-It can persist and passed to the next tokenizer call if the input is coming in chunks.
+It can be persisted and passed to the next tokenizer call if the input is coming in chunks.

 * ```tokens<Array>```